 It has been observed that many people cite specific media outlets that are biased.
 But this implies that others in the media are not noticeably biased.
 This is especially the case with many of today’s young and educated.
 This cohort does however possess some very positive characteristics: for example they are open-minded, passionate about solving the world’s problems, and they believe their ideas are important.
 In addition they mistrust non-conformists, have high expectations and seem to need approval of their peers.
 But these ideals do come at a price.
 Each of them has what can be called a “high bias potential”.
 The open-minded have the tendency to accept certain notions too readily, as compared to skeptics who probe for errors of fact, logic, or perspective.
 Passion in solving world issues brings with it emotions and powerful needs; and each conceal personal biases.
 Looking for approval, perhaps by the adoption of culturally acceptable ways of thinking, inhibits creative ideas and encourages the bias of Group-think.

-We can conclude the idea that impartiality has been accomplished by the academic world is no different to the culturally agreed superstitions of the past.
-Just like other historical myths it is reassuring to believe there are educated and honest people who can dispense unbiased truths.
+We can conclude that the belief that "impartiality has been accomplished by the academic world" is no different to the culturally agreed superstitions of the past.
+Just like other historical myths it is reassuring to many people to feel that there are educated and honest people who can dispense unbiased truths.
 Reality reveals that to be neutral and impartial one needs judgement; and human judgement will be biased.
-What the media actually imply when they claim neutrality is: our judgments are more judicious than your judgments.
+What the media actually imply when they claim neutrality is: our judgements are more judicious than your judgements.
 The question becomes: should you hand over the authority to others to adjudicate the legitimacy of your opinions and ideas?
 To do so is to give away your thoughts, your free speech and your freedom of expression.

 Few people are capable of expressing (…) opinions which differ from the prejudices of their social environment - most people are incapable of even forming such opinions